jqlang/jq/docs/content/manual/manual.md

 jq provides [many builtin functions](#builtin-functions) for a variety of tasks, and you can also [define your own functions](#definitions).

-Each function has an _arity_ that specifies how many _arguments_ that function takes.
+Each function takes an input, as well as a fixed number of _arguments_.
+The number of arguments that a function takes is called _arity_.
 For example,
 the function [`length`](#length) does not take any argument, so its arity is 0, whereas the function [`contains`](#contains) takes one argument, so its arity is 1.